NICK-JEM/portfolioSite/README.md

 coding and show off my abilities to interested parties.

 The project is unguided aside from a few tips and a Kanban board to track task completion (on the codecademy platform).
 All coding work my own, including bugs and errors!

+## functionality issues

+* There is a basic level of responsive functionality, however no extra media queries added to improve it for this project.

+* Dark/Light modes and Colorblind modes are available for Home page, however they will not stay active between pages as I have not set cookies. font change to sans-serif to improve readability in dark mode. redGreen is default color scheme, and Total is a greyscale but it is unneccessary as I used several hues of a single color.

+* most of my wireframed design has been implemented, however the diagonals could be smoother and element spacing more consistent with page resize.

 ### NOTES (for own tracking. will delete upon completion of project)